Node

 The Static flags property is currently not used.

-Managing 3D Transformations
+Managing 3D transformations

 The value of the Translation property contains the position translation of the component in the local coordinate space established by the parent component.
 The Orientation property specifies whether the left-handed or right-handed coordinate system is used.